Outer Banks: History

 The first German U-boat (U-85) to ever be sunk by the U.S. Navy was sunk off the coast of North Carolina, near Cape Hatteras.

 Economy

 Major industries of the region include commercial fishing, boat building and tourism.
 Since the 1990s, the rise of tourism has led the region to become an increasingly service-oriented economy.

 Dare County, which resides in the Outer Banks, surpassed $2.15 billion in revenue in 2023.
-The taxes from this profit allow the citizens of the Outer Banks to enjoy the highest level of tax relief in the state.
+The taxes from this profit allow the residents of the Outer Banks to enjoy the highest level of tax relief in the state.
 The high amount of tourism in the area is responsible for nearly half of the jobs in Dare County.
 This has allowed Dare County to be placed at 4th in visitor spending in all of North Carolina.
 In the 2022-2023 fiscal year, tax revenue was able to supply $16,325,384 to beach nourishment in the area.